Five Benefits of Working as an Umbrella EmployeeJuly 19, 2022

 As any good accountant will tell you, trying to determine if a contractor or freelancer falls ‘inside’ or ‘outside‘ of the IR35 legislation is a challenge at the best of times.

 It was made even more difficult by government changes in April 2017 applied to the public sector, which mean it’s now the end client or the recruitment agency that is responsible for determining IR35 status.
 Previously, the onus was on the contractor or freelancer.

-These changes are set to be rolled out to private sector workers from April 2020* too, adding a whole new layer of complexity to the issue as well as the potential for agencies to be facing significant tax bills for incorrect IR35 decisions made by end clients.
+These changes were also rolled out to the private sector from April 2021 too, adding a whole new layer of complexity to the issue as well as the potential for agencies to be facing significant tax bills for incorrect IR35 decisions made by end clients.

 Determining IR35 status – what does HMRC look for?

 There are some basic status tests you can look into that may help to determine IR35 status.
 But if you’re looking for a definitive IR35 checklist with a straightforward answer, unfortunately IR35 just isn’t that simple.
 Recent court cases involving major celebrities like Eamonn Holmes and Lorraine Kelly are just a couple of examples that illustrate the point.